 one design company

 It’s always nice working with a great partner across platforms.
-When it came time to revisit and revamp One Design’s site, I had the chance to collaborate with a top-notch designer/developer who made the creative sky the (word) limit.
-The focus was on process and in-depth case studies, all presented with the team’s winning personality and time-tested expertise.
+When it came time to revamp One Design’s site, I had the chance to collaborate with a top-notch designer/developer who made the creative sky the (word) limit.
+The focus was on process and in-depth case studies, all presented with the growing team’s winning personality and time-tested expertise.
 In addition, I’ve helmed the company newsletter, the One Weekly, by curating what the fine folks at ODC are talking about, making it fun to read and easily digestible and then sending it out into the world.
 The subscription rate has quadrupled with an open rate three times the industry average.
 The One Weekly was named one of the Out of the Ordinary Emails by Creative Mornings and one of the The 17 Best Startup Newsletters by Visible VC.

 Static Interactive is the studio of Brett Burwell, a design-centric front-end developer who specializes in beautiful, responsive work.
 He partners with design studios, agencies, and clients to produce meticulously crafted online experiences.
 His site reflects his design background and development expertise, the premium he puts on relationship building, and a process that involves a positive and educative client experience.
 Case studies highlight the magic and detail that go into his work as well as a bit of his personality to show the human and humane side of development.

 Working with their innovative marketing department, I helped Much Shelist craft copy for their new site that shows just how different their full-service law firm is.
 Entrepreneurial and collaborative, Much Shelist is regularly ranked a top workplace and top law firm.
 I focused on high-level messaging for their About and recruitment pages showcasing history, innovation, culture, community and service.
 That immersion into the brand prepared me to partner with them on other materials, like conference booth displays and collateral.
 I was also lucky to concept and script their well-received holiday greeting videos for 2014 and 2015.